AirplanegoBrr/AirplaneGoBrr/README.md

 How my copyright works is VERY simple.
 Just put (some where on your project/website (it can even be a comment in the HTML/code ok??))

-":code here: was sorced from AirplaneGobrr(APGB)"
+"some code was sorced from AirplaneGobrr(APGB)"

 I ask you just follow it please.
 Its very simple.
 I won't enforce it but I ask out of the kindness of my heart that you do <3

+You can add what code was used if you would like